SS Robert Coryndon

-SS Robert Coryndon was a British twin-screw passenger and cargo ferry on Lake Albert in central Africa.
+SS Robert Coryndon was a British twin-screw passenger and cargo ferry operated on Lake Albert in Uganda from 1930 until 1960s.
+It was built as part of the British colonial transport network.
+She played a key role in lake transport and regional connectivity before sinking and becoming a long-standing wreck.

-She was built in England in 1929 and reassembled in kit form at Lake Albert in 1930.
-She ran aground in 1962 and lay derelict until she was broken up for scrap between 2009 and 2012.

-Building
+Construction

-John I. Thornycroft & Company at Woolston, Hampshire built the ship for Kenya and Uganda Railways and Harbours in 1929–30.
+The Robert Coryndon was built in 1929-1930 by John I. Thornycroft & Company at Woolston, Hampshire, England to serve Kenya and Uganda Railways and Harbours.
+She was shipped in kit form to East Africa: disassembled in England, the parts were numbered, transported by sea to Mombasa and the rail and lorry to Lake Albert where she was reassembled on the lake shores 1930.
 She was named after the South African Sir Robert Coryndon, who was Governor of Uganda 1918–22.

 She was a "knock-down" ship.
 She was assembled in 1929 at Woolston.
 All her parts were marked with numbers, she was disassembled into many hundreds of parts, and transported in kit form to Africa, where she was reassembled on the shore of Lake Albert in 1930.
 Part of the overland journey to Lake Albert was by lorry, which severely limited the maximum size and weight of her parts.

 Robert Coryndon was part of a plan for a network of railway, river steamer and lake steamer services linking British interests in Egypt, East Africa and southern Africa.
 Sir Winston Churchill described her as "the best library afloat".

+Service and Operation

+SS Robert Coryndon was designed as an 860-tin steam-powered ferry for passengers and cargo, and operated regular services on Lake Albert.
+She ran fortnightly routes, connecting key ports such as Butiaba on the eastern shore of Lake Albert with Kasenyi on Lake George and other landing sites, facilitating trade and passenger movement in the region.

+The ship was part of a broader colonial transport plan that linked railway, river steamer and lake steamer services across British East Africa.
+Contemporary accounts noted her amenities: Winston Churchill reputedly described her as "the best library afloat", and Ernest Hemingway reportedly called her "magnificence on water", reflecting the relative luxury the vessel afforded compared with other regional transport of the time.

+Decline and wreck

+The Robert Coryndon continued in service through the 1930s, 1940s and into the 1950s.
+Following Uganda's independence in 1962, severe flooding destroyed the port infrastructure at Butiaba and the Robert Coryndon ran aground and was left stranded.
+Efforts to refloat her were unsuccessful.

+The wreck remained partly submerged in Lake Albert for decades.